It’s no fun to get lost. Whether you’re lost in a city or a corn maze, the unknown can make you nervous.

-Let’s take a look at a few best practices you should keep in mind when designing your site’s architecture.
+Let’s take a look at some guidelines you should follow when planning the structure of your website.

 1. Create a simple top-level navigation menu.

-Check out an example below from our own website:
+See an example from our own site down below:

 2. Keep your URLs simple and user-friendly.